Manuela-Sousa/playwright-example/README.md

 - **`e2e/locators/`**: Contains locator files.
 All web element locators for various pages of the application should be defined here.

 - **`e2e/pages/`**: Contains Page Object classes.
-Each class represents a different page in the application, encapsulating the web elements and actions (methods) that interact with them.
+Each class represents a different page in the application, encapsulating the actions (methods).

 - **`e2e/tests/specs/`**: Contains test specification files.
 Each file includes test cases that use the Page Object classes and locators defined in other directories.